Best video calling apps to help with co-parenting (2023)

 Cons: Not ideal for young kids, privacy policy could be improved

-You will love this app if: You have teens and young adults who want a fun video chat tool.
+You will love this app if: You have teens and young adults who want a fun video chat tool

-Available via: Android
+Available via: Android and iOS

 Cost: Free

 You’ve probably used Zoom for work.
 It’s one of the best video call apps for large teams and families–you can invite up to a hundred people for meetings and classes.
 It is the go-to video app for many professionals working from home.
-If you’re a co-parent with lots of kids, Zoom is perfect for connecting with multiple family members at the same time.
-Setting up Zoom is easy if you already know your how to use Skype and similar apps.
-Plus, you can customise your screen with fun backgrounds, effects and the popular grid layout.

 Available via: Apple, Android, Website